As I develop my CSS skills and learn more about computer science terms I find myself thinking about the word class.

 Hopefully you get my point.

-I think you’d want those to be small classes that can be used anywhere someone needs them.
+I think you’d want those to be small functions that can be used anywhere someone needs them, with predictable results regardless of where they are invoked.
 Because you’ll probably have to sanitize email inputs in more than one place on your website.
 And writing that several times would be silly.

 This is also how your CSS should be structured.
 You should build small classes and attach combinations of them to the elements that need those styles and none of the elements that don’t.